rremigius/rsync-backup/README.md

 # rsync-backup
 Creates a backup of a directory, with incremental hard-link copies up to any number of times.

+## Overview

+- Fast incremental backups using Rsync.
+- Multiple backups with the same command (cronjob-friendly).
+- Preserves disk space using hard links from older backups.

 ## Usage

 ```bash